Lovingly crafted by the team behind Human JapaneseSign Up Now

 A glimpse into the personal journal of Akiko, a Japanese twenty-something who comes to Seattle on a foreign exchange.

-Coming soon Supplemental exercises that are tightly linked to the content introduced in Human Japanese.
+Supplemental exercises that are tightly linked to the vocabulary and grammar introduced in Human Japanese.

 The world can be a very big place for a small black cat.